microsoft/code-push-vsts-extension/docs/extension-overview.md

 The **CodePush Promote** task allows you to promote a previously released update from one deployment to another, and includes the following options:

 1. **Access Key** (String) or **Service Endpoint** - The access key to use to authenticate with the CodePush service.
-This value can be generated using the [CodePush CLI](https://github.com/Microsoft/code-push/tree/master/cli#authentication) and provided either directly to the task, or configured within a service endpoint that you reference from the task.
+This value can be generated using the [CodePush CLI](https://github.com/Microsoft/code-push/tree/master/cli#authentication) and provided either directly to the task (via the `Access Key` authentication method), or configured within a service endpoint that you reference from the task (via the `Service Endpoint` authentication method).

 2. **App Name** (String, Required) - The name of the app that has the deployments you are targetting for promotion.

-3. **Source Deployment Name** (String) - Name of the deployment you want to promote the latest release from.
+3. **Source Deployment** (String) - Name of the deployment you want to promote the latest release from.
 Defaults to `Staging`.

-4. **Destination Deployment Name** (String) - Name of the deployment you want to promote the release to.
+4. **Destination Deployment** (String) - Name of the deployment you want to promote the release to.
 Defaults to `Production`.

 ##Installation